RayXxxxxx/raspberrypi-image-backup/README.md

 ## How to use this script

-It need a SD card or a storage device, and format storage device as ext4 type by the following command.
+It need a SD card or a storage device

 In the OS with desktop, device maybe auto mount to **/media/**
 ```sh